-Liturgical day: Thursday 16th in Ordinary Time
+Liturgical day: Sunday 25th (A) in Ordinary Time

 Comment: Fr, Jaume GONZÁLEZ i Padrós (Barcelona, Spain)